Updated: September 17, 2024

 Estimated Read Time: 5 Minutes

-Back in the day, Wiccans, as well as other believers, pagan and non-pagan alike, showed reverence towards this changing of the seasons.
-In fact, this phenomenon even made it into their lore, and it manifested into a legend of two kings fighting for their reign over the year.
+Pagans and non-pagans alike show reverence towards the changing of the seasons.
+In fact, this phenomenon has made it into our lore.
+It manifested into a legend of two kings fighting for their reign over the year.
 The two monarchs are known today as the Holly King and the Oak King.

-In this article, you will learn who these two kings are and how their legend lives on in the modern Wicca.
-Moreover, you’ll also see some of the parallels the Holly King and the Oak King have with some other, more prominent deities.
+In this article, you will learn who these two kings are and how their legend lives on in modern Wicca.

 The Legends of the Two Kings